Moving and Planting Trees

-Transplanting will likely be the most traumatic event in your tree’s life.
+Transplanting will likely be the most traumatic event in your young tree’s life.
 Nursery trees are pampered to grow fast.
-So when you sever 90% of the roots (ball-n-burlap) or allow roots to circle a pot for years, drop it in a tiny hole of compacted clay soil, and greatly alter the watering cycle, it should come as no surprise when your tree struggles to survive.
+So when you sever 90% of the roots (ball-n-burlap) or allow roots to circle a pot for years, drop it in a tiny hole of compacted clay soil (“drill-n-drop”), and greatly alter the watering cycle, it should come as no surprise when your tree struggles to survive.

 To the homeowner, all new installations look great; there is the promise of flowering ornamentals and spreading shade trees.
 To the landscaper, the market is incredibly competitive and those who do more than necessary risk going out of business.

 But it’s the homeowner left holding the sick tree.
 And it’s our company that gets to claw through wire cages, nylon straps and girdling roots, to correct what should have been done by the landscaper (photos copyright Randy Cyr).

 Half of all trees “professionally” installed in the Upstate will die or blow over within 5 years!
-Though not a landscaper, of the thousands of trees we have planted and/or provided specifications for, less than 1/2 of 1 percent have died or blown over before becoming established.
+Though not landscapers, of the thousands of thousands of trees we have installed and/or provided planting specifications for, less than 1/2 of 1 percent have died or blown over before becoming established.
 That is a 100 fold improvement!
 But how can this be?

 If the planting photo above looks strange, it may be due to the fact that few landscapers follow the guidelines of our universities and trade associations.
 Also, we are having to overcome horrific nursery stock, and manufactured landscapes, stripped of topsoil, with poor drainage.
 Besides our own research of personally digging up tens of thousands of ailing trees here in the Upstate, we have benefited from the research of Ed Gilman of the University of Florida, and Sandy Rose of Shade Masters, Arlington, Texas.